proteanhq/protean/docs/index.rst

 .. note:: It is assumed that you have some prior knowledge about *Domain-Driven Design* (DDD) and *Command Query
     Responsibility Segregation* (CQRS) architectural patterns.

-    If you do not have sufficient background in these topics, you should go through standard texts on these topics to understand Protean's behavior better.
+    If you do not have sufficient background in these topics, you should go through standard texts to understand Protean's behavior better.

 .. warning:: **Protean** is currently under active development.
 APIs and interfaces are to be expected to change